jsampson07/Summer2025-Portfolio/CLI-todo/README.md

 This is where all the work for the CLI application is written.
-Source code can be found through (these files) and the data for the application is stored in tasks.json.
+Source code can be found in todo.py and tasks_db.py and the data for the CLI todo-list application is stored in tasks.json